 PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

-FLU VACCINE INJURIES
+FLU VACCINE INJURY ATTORNEYS

 Possible Side Effects of the Flu Shot

 The influenza vaccine is safe for most people.
-However, as with any vaccine, there is a small risk of side effects.
+However, as with any vaccine, there is a risk of side effects.
 The most common side effect is a sore arm from the injection site.
 Other common side effects include fever, headache, and muscle aches.
 These side effects are usually mild and go away on their own within a few days.
-However, more serious reactions can also occur, so it is important to be aware of the signs and symptoms of a reaction.
-If you experience a severe reaction after receiving a flu shot or believe that your post-vaccination pain is more than it should be, seek medical attention immediately.

 • Soreness, redness, and/or swelling from the shot